By Cameron Hewitt

 Two major historical factors made the Balkans what they are today: The first was the split of the Roman Empire in the fourth century AD, dividing the Balkans down the middle into Roman Catholic (west) and Byzantine Orthodox (east) — roughly along today's Bosnian-Serbian border.
 The second was the invasion of the Islamic Ottomans in the 14th century.
 The Ottoman victory at the Battle of Kosovo Polje (1389) opened the door to the region and kicked off five centuries of Islamic influence in Bosnia-Herzegovina and Serbia, further dividing the Balkans into Christian (north) and Muslim (south).

 The South Slavs, who are all descended from the same ancestors and speak closely related languages, are distinguished by their religious practices.
-Roman Catholic Croats or Slovenes are found mostly west of the Dinaric Mountains (Croats along the Adriatic coast and Slovenes farther north, in the Alps); Orthodox Christian Serbs live mostly east of the Dinaric range; and Muslim Bosniaks (whose ancestors converted to Islam under the Ottomans) live mostly in the Dinaric Mountains.
-Two other, smaller Orthodox ethnicities have been influenced by other large groups: the Montenegrins (shaped by centuries of Croatian and Venetian Catholicism) and the Macedonians (with ties to Bulgarians and Greeks).
+Roman Catholic Croats and Slovenes live mostly west of the Dinaric Mountains (Croats along the Adriatic coast and Slovenes farther north, in the Alps); Orthodox Christian Serbs live mostly east of the Dinaric range; and Muslim Bosniaks (whose ancestors converted to Islam under the Ottomans) live mostly in the Dinaric Mountains.
+Two other, smaller Orthodox ethnicities have been influenced by other large groups: the Montenegrins (shaped by centuries of Croatian and Venetian Catholicism on the coast, while remaining more traditional and Orthodox in the interior ) and the Macedonians (with ties to Bulgarians and Greeks).
 To complicate matters, the region is also home to several non-Slavic minority groups, including Hungarians (in the northern province of Vojvodina) and Albanians, concentrated in Kosovo (descended from the Illyrians, who lived here long before the Greeks and Romans).

 Of course, these geographic divisions are extremely general.
 The groups overlapped a lot — which is exactly why the breakup of Yugoslavia was so contentious.
-One of the biggest causes of this ethnic mixing came in the 16th century.
-The Ottomans were threatening to overrun Europe, and the Austrian Habsburgs wanted a buffer zone — a “human shield.”
-The Habsburgs encouraged Serbs who were fleeing from Ottoman invasions to settle along today's Croatian-Bosnian border to defend the realm (known as Vojna Krajina, or “Military Frontier”).
+One of the biggest causes of this ethnic mixing arose in the 16th century.
+The Ottomans were threatening to overrun Europe, and the Austrian Habsburgs wanted a buffer zone.
+The Habsburgs encouraged Serbs who were fleeing from Ottoman invasions to settle as a "human shield" along today's Croatian–Bosnian border (known as Vojna Krajina, or "Military Frontier").

 Imagine being a simple Croat farmer in a remote village.
-One day your new neighbors move in: big, tough, highly trained Serb refugees with chips on their shoulders after having been kicked out of their ancestral homeland.
+One day your new neighbors move in: big, tough Serb refugees with chips on their shoulders after having been kicked out of their ancestral homeland.
 And imagine being one of those Serbs: angry, frightened, and struggling to make a new life far from home.
 The cultural clash between these two groups reverberated for centuries.

 After the Ottoman threat subsided in the late 17th century, some of the Balkan states (basically today's Slovenia and Croatia) became part of the Austrian Habsburg Empire.
 The Ottomans stayed longer in the south and east (today's Bosnia-Herzegovina and Serbia) — making the cultures in these regions even more different.
 By the mid-19th century, the Ottoman Empire had become the dysfunctional "Sick Man of Europe," allowing Serbia to regain its independence through diplomatic means.
 Meanwhile, Bosnia-Herzegovina was taken into the Habsburg fold (frustrating the Serbs, who already had visions of uniting the South Slav peoples).

 But before long, World War I erupted, after a disgruntled Bosnian Serb nationalist — with the aim of uniting the South Slavs — killed the Austrian archduke and heir to the Habsburg throne during a visit to Sarajevo.
 This famously kicked off a chain of events that caused Europe, and the world, to descend into a Great War.
-During the war, the Serbs fought valiantly (alongside England, France, and the US) with the Allies, while their Slovene and Croat cousins — citizens of the multiethnic Austro-Hungarian Empire — were compelled to take up arms against them.
-Many Serbs, already eyeing a hypothetical future union of South Slavs, felt betrayed to see their would-be compatriots fighting against them.
+During the war, the Serbs fought valiantly jwith the Allies, while their Slovene and Croat cousins — citizens of the multiethnic Austro-Hungarian Empire — were compelled to take up arms against them.

 South Slavs Unite